 Just east of downtown is Reno Tahoe’s unofficial brewery district, where you can raise a glass and quench your thirst with a local craft beer.
-The Depot offers more than just hand-crafted brews, spirits, and a full menu, they also offer a piece of Reno’s history.
+The Depot Craft Brewery Distillery offers more than just hand-crafted brews, spirits, and a full menu, they also offer a piece of Reno’s history.
 The Depot converted the century-old former headquarters for the Nevada-California-Oregon Railway into Reno’s first distillery and brewery.
 Lead Dog Brewing is a short walk from downtown Reno and offers ales that range from being heavily-hopped to fruited sours, with something for everyone to enjoy.
 Experience something different at Black Rabbit Mead Co., making and pouring meads made from locally-sourced honey.
 Still thirsty?
 Seven Troughs Distilling Co.
-Speakeasy, located in The Basement, stands out for their mid-century process of open fermentation.
-The Reno Tahoe Brew Map will help you find even more local breweries and distilleries, all with deliciously unique offerings.
+Speakeasy, located in The Basement, stands out for its mid-century process of open fermentation.
+The Reno Tahoe Brewery Map will help you find even more local breweries and distilleries, all with deliciously unique offerings.